xuchunyang/larder.el/README.md

 ### `M-x larder-org`

-List your bookmarks in Org mode.
+List bookmarks in Org mode.

 ### `M-x larder-list-bookmarks`

-List your bookmarks in the boring Tabulated List mode.
+List bookmarks in the boring Tabulated List mode.

+### `M-x larder-helm`

+Search bookmarks using Helm.

 ## Features / To-do list

 - [x] List Bookmarks
-- [ ] Search bookmarks using the similiar syntax at https://larder.io/home/f/all/all/
+- [x] Search bookmarks using the similiar syntax at https://larder.io/home/f/all/all/
 - [ ] Add/Delete/Edit a bookmark